bruuhim/mpv-discordRPCX/README.md

 ## Key Features

+- 🔥 **Universal Season Matching:** Automatically detects and displays the correct season (S2, S3, etc.) for ANY anime without manual configuration
 - Can fetch cover art for Music or Anime
 - Support for http streams in Rich Presence
 - Metadata tags (Title, Artist, Album, Genre)